 - Entire stadium floor: 4,100 square metres (excl. retractable seating)

 - Audience foyer: approx. 3,000 square metres

-Scandinavium is the home stadium of the Frölunda Indians ice hockey team.
+Scandinavium is the home stadium of the Frölunda HC ice hockey team.